September 9, 2019 6:30 p.m.End:

 This event is for everyone--those who are undecided, switching majors, or just getting started in their humanities major--because we want to help you find your "true north," your purpose and passion.

-Pizza and prizes will be available.
+Pizza and prizes will be available at this event.